-The New Zealand Energy Quarterly provides quarterly data and analysis on energy supply, demand and pricing across various commodities.
-This edition was released on 10 December 2020.
+The New Zealand Energy Quarterly provides quarterly data and analysis on energy supply, demand, prices and associated greenhouse gas emissions.
+This edition was released in December 2022.

 On this page